yutannihilation/kokudosuuchi/cran-comments.md

 * Put the URL in the Description in angle brackets

 * Manually confirmed that the URLs marked as "(possibly) invalid URLs" in NOTE are valid and accessible via Web browsers.
+These errors seem to occur only when accessed by libcurl.